Testing Ising Models: Weakly Learning Rademacher Random Variables

-Our algorithm can generate $k$ iid samples $Z_i \sim Rademacher\left(\frac12 + \frac{p-q}{2}\right)$ in this method using $X_i$'s and $Y_i$'s, where $Y_i$'s are either provided as input to the algorithm or generated according to $Rademacher(q)$.
+Our algorithm can generate $k$ i.i.d.\ samples $Z_i \sim Rademacher\left(\frac12 + \frac{p-q}{2}\right)$ in this method using $X_i$'s and $Y_i$'s, where $Y_i$'s are either provided as input to the algorithm or generated according to $Rademacher(q)$.
 At this point, we provide the $Z_i$'s as input to the algorithm of Lemma~\ref{lem:weakLearningBernoulli}.
 By examining the guarantees of Lemma~\ref{lem:weakLearningBernoulli}, this implies the desired result. \end{proof}